yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - promising
   - auspicious: _adj_, FORMAL: suggesting a positive and successful future
     - _Our first meeting was not auspicious - we had a huge argument._
+- punish
+  - chastise: verb [ T ] formal /tʃæsˈtaɪz/ to punish someone, especially by hitting them
+    - _Some family campaigners believe in the right to physically chastise children._
+    - _Fearful that he will be chastised by gangs, the boy has agreed to speak providing his identity is hidden._
 - ready
   - poised: ready to do a particular thing at any moment
     - _The company is poised to launch its new advertising campaign._